 Students will complete a total of nine practicums (6000 hours total) in addition to classroom study.
 Practicums provide the students with on-the-job training following the work processes documented in the EICC's Patterns & Standards for the Occupation of Cook.
 A focus of this practicum is for the student to develop and practice the skills of broiler/grill cook.
 (960 Practicum Hrs.)
+Prerequisite: HCM:503

-HCM:505 Culinary Practicum V 3.0 cr.
+HCM:505 Culinary Practicum V

 Students will complete a total of nine practicums (6,000 hours total) in addition to classroom study.
 Practicums provide the students with on-the job training following the American Culinary Federation's work processes.
 (960 Practicum Hrs.)
+Prerequisite: HCM:504

-HCM:506 Culinary Practicum VI 1.5 cr.
+HCM:506 Culinary Practicum VI

 Students will complete a total of nine practicums (6,000 hours total) in addition to classroom study.
 Practicums provide the students with on-the job training following the American Culinary Federation's work processes.
 (480 Practicum Hrs.)
+Prerequisite: HCM:505